 The Corn Laws were passed in 1815 by the British government; they stated that foreign corn (which was much cheaper) could not be imported into Britain, meaning that the population would have to buy British based corn - which was much more expensive!
-Clearly, the government had sided with the rich landowners in Britain, rather than the poorer factory workers, that had been moving to the towns.
-The first Anti-Corn Law association was set up in Nottingham in 1833; motivated by the abolition of slavery, they discussed methods of how to pressurise the government into repealing (stopping) the Corn
+This showed the government had sided with the rich landowners in Britain, rather than the poorer factory workers who had moved to the towns.
+This event would show a campaign for economic equality, and would push the idea that it was the government's job to actively improve the lives of its people.

-Laws.
+The first Anti-Corn Law association was set up in Nottingham in 1833; motivated by the abolition of slavery, they discussed methods of how to pressurise the government into repealing (stopping) the Corn Laws.
 John Bright became an influential figure in the movement, and soon began to attract crowds of 5000 to hear him speak on the issue of the Corn Laws.
 Bright proposed the theory of 'free trade' to allow for prices of corn to become more competitive, and therefore cheaper for factory workers.
-Eventually, the Corn Laws were repealed in 1846, by the Conservative politician Robert Peel.